Jasprit Bumrah joins NATURALTEIN as Brand Ambassador - www.lokmattimes.com

 Jasprit Bumrah joins NATURALTEIN as Brand Ambassador

-SMPL New Delhi [India], June 10: NATURALTEIN, the most trusted brand in protein supplements in India, is thrilled to ...
+New Delhi (India), June 10: NATURALTEIN, the most trusted brand in protein supplements in India, is thrilled to announce the ...

 Jasprit Bumrah, known for his outstanding performance on the cricket field and charismatic personality off it, perfectly embodies the values and spirit of NATURALTEIN.
 As one of the most influential and admired cricketers in the world, Bumrah’s dedication, perseverance, and excellence align seamlessly with NATURALTEIN's commitment to quality and innovation.